Descanonge/neba/docs/source/configuration.rst

 =====================

 The configuration is specified through :class:`~.section.Section` classes.
-Each section can contain parameters: class attribute of type :class:`traitlets.TraitType` (for instance :class:`~traitlets.Float`, :class:`~traitlets.Unicode`, or :class:`~traitlets.List`), or other (nested) sections.
+Each section contains parameters in the form of class attribute of type :class:`traitlets.TraitType` (for instance :class:`~traitlets.Float`, :class:`~traitlets.Unicode`, or :class:`~traitlets.List`), or other (nested) sections.